RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-15-managing-dotfiles.markdown

 _Note: Dotfiles can sometimes include private information.
 If you don't want to share information in a particular dotfile, don't put it on GitHub!_

-Next, change in to the `~/.dotfiles` directory and move non-public dotfiles into the newly created directory.
 In this example, we'll only move one file, `.bash_profile`.

 ```bash